truss train command provides subcommands for managing the full training job lifecycle.

 Initialize a training project from templates or create an empty project.Options

-List all available example templates.
+List all available examples.

 Examples